dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

     from pytransform import pyarmor_runtime
     pyarmor_runtime('/path/to/runtime')

-  Both of runtime files `license.lic` and `pytransform.key` should be in this path either.

 * When starts a fresh python interpreter process by `multiprocssing.Process`, `os.exec`, `subprocess.Popen` etc., make sure the `bootstrap code`_ are called in new process before running any obfuscated script.